Communist Party of Canada candidates in the 1984 Canadian federal election

 The Communist Party of Canada fielded several candidates in the 1984 federal election, none of whom were elected.
-Information about these candidates may be found on this page.

 Ontario

 Nancy (Nan) McDonald (Eglinton—Lawrence)

 McDonald was a frequent candidate for public office, campaigning for the Communist Party and the federal, provincial and municipal levels.
 She was a social worker in private life, and was the Central Women's organizer for the Communist Party in 1979.

 In 1986, she was listed a representative of the organization Consumers Against Rising Prices.
 During the same year, she criticized the mainstream Canadian press for not publishing the details of a peace initiative launched by Union of Soviet Socialist Republics leader Mikhail Gorbachev.

 Please note: The 1982 municipal totals are taken from the Globe and Mail, newspaper, 9 November 1982 (90 out of 91 polls reporting).